AshadShuvo/Software-project/README.md

 # Software-project
 this is our software lab project

-My teams software lab project is Student Management System.
-In this p
+We solved  Student Management System project in c++ programming for Software lab project.